 Many recipes for copycat Starbucks brown sugar syrup are missing a key ingredient that you'll find in this recipe - maple syrup!
 Trust me, it's the secret ingredient that you'll need to have a similar taste.

-Here's everything you'll need for this recipe:
+Here are the simple ingredients you'll need for this recipe:

 - Cinnamon stick: A cinnamon stick is going to provide more flavor than ground cinnamon.